TonyRipa/PlaceValue/README.md

 SparsePlaceValueRational
 ------------------------
 <i>SparsePlaceValueRational.js</i> is a data-type optimized for sparse PlaceValues.
-Whereas, SparsePlaceValue1 can handle 1D situations such as 1E2, and SparsePlaceValue2 can handle 2D situations such as 1E2,3 , SparsePlaceValueRational can handle as arbitrary number of dimensions such as 1E2,3,4 .
+Whereas, SparsePlaceValue1 can handle 1D situations such as 1E2, and SparsePlaceValue2 can handle 2D situations such as 1E2,3 , SparsePlaceValueRational can handle an arbitrary number of dimensions such as 1E2,3,4 .

 SparseMultinomial
 ------------------------